lookang/SYPTPython/README.md

   - `Room matrix.csv`
   - `Assignment matrix.csv`

 Feel free to customize the code to fit your specific tournament requirements.
-For any issues or improvements, please refer to the [original code repository](https://github.com/not-even-wong) or open an issue.
+For any issues or improvements, please refer to the  or open an issue.